 the flu or common cold.
 However, a new study shows that codeine may not

-work well by itself for chronic cough.
+work well by itself for chronic cases.

 Codeine is a standard ingredient in cough remedies, but